baselbers/woocommerce-pdf-invoices/readme.txt

 - Removed: Unused and unnecessary actions 'bewpi_before_output_template_to_buffer' and 'bewpi_after_output_template_to_buffer'.
 - Removed: 'bewpi_lang_dir' filter, because WordPress made update-safe directory 'wp-content/languages/plugins'.
 - Removed: `get_template_dir()` method.
 Using `BEWPI()->templater->get_template()` instead.
+- Removed: Open Sans font and replaced it with Arial due to the use of composer.
+We load all fonts from mPDF library now.

 = 2.6.4 - March 6, 2017 =